Fatty Liver Disease – How to Support Your Liver Naturally and Improve Metabolism

 What Is Fatty Liver Disease?

-• Non-Alcoholic Fatty Liver Disease (NAFLD): The most common form, not caused by alcohol, often linked to diet, weight, and blood sugar levels.
+Non-Alcoholic Fatty Liver Disease (NAFLD): The most common form, not caused by alcohol, often linked to weight, blood sugar imbalances, and diet.

-• Alcoholic Fatty Liver Disease (AFLD): Caused by long-term heavy alcohol use.
+Alcoholic Fatty Liver Disease (AFLD): Resulting from long-term heavy alcohol consumption.

-NAFLD affects up to 1 in 4 adults worldwide - even people who aren’t overweight or don’t drink alcohol.
-It’s often silent at first but can progress into a more serious condition called NASH (non-alcoholic steatohepatitis), which includes liver inflammation and damage.
+NAFLD affects up to 25% of adults worldwide—even some who are not overweight or don’t drink alcohol.
+It often develops silently but can progress to NASH (non-alcoholic steatohepatitis), a more serious condition involving liver inflammation and damage.

 Symptoms:

-• Mild pain in the upper right abdomen
+• Mild discomfort or dull pain in the upper right abdomen

-• Elevated liver enzymes on a blood test
+• Elevated liver enzymes detected in blood tests

 Risk Factors: